Home

 When the federal census enumeration was made in 1850, the couple dwelled in Springfield Township, Bucks County.
 At that time, Charles' occupation was as a carpenter.
 The census-taker spelled the family surname as "Yonkin."

-The United States Census of 1860, also of Springfield Township, lists the family as next-door neighbors to Edward and Elizabeth Dilgart, likely kin of Lucinda's.
+The United States Census of 1860, showing occupants of Springfield Township, lists the family as next-door neighbors to Edward and Elizabeth Dilgart, likely kin of Lucinda's.
 Charles continued to ply his trade that year as a carpenter.

 By 1870, remaining in Springfield, Charles had turned to farm labor as his primary occupation.
 The family of Abraham Dilgard lived in an adjacent dwelling, as were the families of John and Mary Jane Youngken and Jerome and Catharine Youngken.

-Death swept him away at the age of 78 on Feb.
+Death swept Charles away at the age of 78 on Feb.
 11, 1902.
 His remains are asleep in Durham Cemetery in Bucks County.

 Presumed daughter Mary Younkin (1850- ? ) was born in about 1850.
 She grew up in Springfield Township, Bucks County.